 How we can help:

-We deliver care boxes to parents, with particular emphasis on mothers, who have experienced a miscarriage.
-If your family has experienced a miscarriage or if you know of someone who has experienced a miscarriage, please let us know so we can provide a care box.
+We deliver care boxes to parents, with particular emphasis on mothers, who have experienced a miscarriage, still birth, or infant loss.
+If your family has experienced a miscarriage, still birth, or infant loss or if you know of someone who has experienced any of these, please let us know so we can provide a care box.
 The care box includes items that we hope will provide comfort (books, candles, crosses, holy water, diaries, etc.) to the grieving parents.
 Up to this date, we have distributed dozens of care boxes.

 We can provide therapist contacts, as well as contact information for organizations that help parents with miscarriages.

-We are also available to talk to the mother who has lost her baby (we are not therapists; we are mothers who have had miscarriages in the past).
+We are also available to talk to the mother or father who has lost the baby (we are not therapists; we are mothers who have had miscarriages, still births, or infant losses in the past).